11 Easy Steps To Surviving Christmas Day

 10. Don’t Be Tempted To Spend It Alone

 If for any reason you’re not able to be with family and are considering spending Christmas Day alone, please think again.
 You might feel that you don’t want to impose on friends, but for most people, it’s ‘the more the merrier’.
 Do something about it and don’t feel lonely on this joyful day.
-Invite people over, offer your home as a venue, seek out invitations, go to holiday events, and do your favourite festive things.
+Invite people over, offer your home as a venue, seek out invitations, plan to share some online Christmas drinks, go to holiday events, and do your favourite festive things.
 You could even volunteer with like-minded people.
 But please don’t spend it alone!

 11. Have A Game Plan For The Aftermath